-Care is taken to ensure the accuracy of the information contained in this publication.
+Care is taken to ensure the accuracy of the information contained in the publication you have been referred here from.
 However, MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
 You should make your own enquiries before making decisions concerning your interests.
-MLA accepts no liability for any losses incurred if you rely solely on this publication and excludes all liability as a result of reliance by any person on such information or advice.
+MLA accepts no liability for any losses incurred if you rely solely on the publication and excludes all liability as a result of reliance by any person on such information or advice.

 Apart from any use permitted under the Copyright Act 1968, all rights are expressly reserved.
-Requests for further authorisation should be directed to the Content Manager, PO Box 1961, North Sydney, NSW 2059 or info@mla.com.ou. © Meat & Livestock Australia 2021 ABN 39 081 678 364.
-Published in June 2021.
-MLA acknowledges the matching funds provided by the Australian Government to support the research and development detailed in this publication.
+Requests for further authorisation should be directed to the Content Manager, PO Box 1961, North Sydney, NSW 2059 or info@mla.com.au. © Meat & Livestock Australia